tusharsadhwani/blog/src/pages/posts/what-the-f-strings-391c.md

 All in all, f-strings are awesome, and everyone should use them :P

 Anywho, if you have any questions or suggestions, drop them below.
-I'd love to hear from you :sparkles:
+I'd love to hear from you ✨